 Hubby was totes jelly of my awesome pegboards that I made for my craft space.
 Who can blame him? 😉 So new ones for the garage were in order.

-How to Build a Sturdy Pegboard
+How to Install Pegboard

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 Thank you for supporting Semigloss Design.
 Your support helps me continue making awesome stuff to share.